Ouxsoft/LivingMarkup/docs/lhtml5.md

 * Module with id #4 can access module #1 public properties.
 * Module with id #5 can access modules #4 and #1 public properties.

-## Module Hooks
+## Module Methods
-The config defines method calls to be orchestrated against all the modules instantiated, called "hooks".
-The hooks can differ project to project but it stands to reason that one of the last hooks called will render an output from the module and its content will replace the original element entirely,
+The config defines method calls to be orchestrated against all the modules instantiated.
+The methods can differ project to project but it stands to reason that one of the last ones will render the output from the module and its content will replace the original element entirely.